Liard Highway Route

 Km 150 – Blackstone Territorial Park

 The visitor information building is built with local logs and has a beautiful display about First Nations history and a pot of coffee is on all day.
-A short hiking trail leads through a beautiful forest.
 This is a must-stop for everyone venturing this way.

 Km 154 – Lindberg Landing